KevinSong0428/DailyPhoto/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage
-To run the website on your local server,  go to the  run `nodemon app.js`.
+To run the website on your local server,  go to the frontend and run `nodemon app.js`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>